iShafayet/baselib/README.md

 # baselib
-One-stop solution for essential utilities (i.e. async loops, conditions, pub/sub) for nodejs and the browser
+One-stop solution for essential utilities (i.e. async loops, conditions, pub/sub) for nodejs and the browser.

+**N/B** The code/examples in this file are in coffee-script.
+[Click here for the JavaScript Version](README-js.md) (coming soon)

 ## Installation (NodeJS)